wp-plugins/game-schedules/readme.txt

 * You used the "Quick Edit" link in the list of all games (prior to version 2.0).
 Install version 2.0 or don't do that!
 * You edited a game, updated it, and when you exited the game editor, it asked if you really wanted to leave the page because there were unsaved changes.
 Knowing that you already saved the changes, you clicked on "leave this page".
 Wrong!
 In this case you may not know best, just stay on the page and save the game again.
 * You entered some really bad data for a game.
 It is particularly sensitive about the time format.
 (I know I should improve the error checking.
 It's on the list!)

+= I keep getting weird error messages on the page with the sort code.
+Something like:  = These are caused by bad date-time data.
+I have tried to prevent these with better error checking in the front end code (in version 2.4).
+If you see them, you may want to double check that all your game time entries are valid.
+And, if a time is unknown, you use one of the following strings: TBD, T.B.D., TBA, T.B.A.
+I will tighten things up in the admin side in the next major release (version 3.0).
+If everything seems to be working okay except for these annoying error messages, you might want to turn them off on your WordPress site.
+To do so, edit wp-config.php and add the following lines:

+> `error_reporting(0);`

+> `@ini_set(‘display_errors’, 0);`

+otherwise Wordpress overwrites the ALERTS set by PHP.INI`

 == Screenshots ==